Kishan-Cj/nestedScrollCompat-listview/README.md

 # nestedScrollCompat-listview
-This is Android's good old List View which with Material Design properties, i.e it has nested scroll enabled, so that the Views/toolbars collapse on scrolling.
+This is Android's good old List View with Material Design properties, i.e it has nested scroll enabled, so that the Views/toolbars collapse on scrolling.

 **Very Important**
 As per Android's guidelines, the scrolling content which collapses the toolBar or View, i.e the view with the tag **app:layout_behavior="@string/appbar_scrolling_view_behavior"** should always be declared **above** & outside the **AppBar Layout**